-This session focused on the adoption of steps geared towards the organization of AWJA General Assembly
+This session focused on the adoption of steps geared towards the organisation of AWJA General Assembly

-On 8 April 2021 in Kabul, The Foundation and the Afghanistan Legal Research Development Organisation (ALRDO) jointly hosted this year’s second plenary session of the Afghan Women Judges Association (AWJA), the sixth since the inauguration of the series in 2020.
-Discussion centred on the preparations of AWJA’s upcoming general assembly at which the future institutional framework of the organization and its leadership stands to be decided.
+On 8 April 2021 in Kabul, the Foundation and the Afghanistan Legal Research Development Organisation (ALRDO) jointly hosted this year’s second plenary session of the Afghan Women Judges Association (AWJA), the sixth since the inauguration of the series in 2020.
+Discussion centred on the preparations of AWJA’s upcoming general assembly at which the future institutional framework of the organisation and its leadership stands to be decided.

 The proceedings are part of the project “The Afghan Women Judges Association: empowerment through capacity-building, partnership and advocacy”, funded by the German Federal Foreign Office.